 It is the week before Christmas.
-Tree lighting ceremonies have taken place in Ojai and Oak View and carols are lightening the prince-of-peaceair.
+Tree lighting ceremonies have taken place in Ojai and Oak View and carols are lightening the air.
 There is a large nativity setting at the “Y” that will soon be fully animated with live participants in costume.
 Holiday party invitations and greeting cards have commenced to flood the post office.
 Children’s choirs are learning their songs.
 Wish lists are conspicuously left on kitchen tables while parents and grandparents are online scrutinizing their account balances.
 And at every turn, the Grinch seems to lurch over our shoulders attempting to steal the moment, and the meaning of Christmas.

 Almost everyone I know is under the weight of pressure right now; even the kids.
 Tough economic times have many families struggling.
 And sickness and death don’t give any reprieve due to the yuletide season either.
 For some, loneliness is par for the course in December.
 There is so much left to do at home and at church to prepare for Christmas celebrations.
 And yet the goal is to not lose perspective and keep Christ at the center of Christmas.